brycewray/hugo-site/content/posts/2020/12/through-with-2020.md

 ## June

 - **[Why I kept Ulysses](/posts/2020/06/why-kept-ulysses)**---Following up on "[Murdered darlings](/posts/2020/04/murdered-darlings)," I explained why I not only *wasn't* giving up on Ulysses but also *wasn't* deep-sixing the attempt at a novel.
-- **[Fathom Analytics: Count on it](/posts/2020/06/fathom-analytics-count-on-it)**---Dumped other website analytics products in favor of what I'd found to be the [cream of the crop](https://usefathom.com/ref/ZKHYWX) (affiliate link) where respecting the *privacy* of one's visitors is concerned.
+- **[Fathom Analytics: count on it](/posts/2020/06/fathom-analytics-count-on-it)**---Dumped other website analytics products in favor of what I'd found to be the [cream of the crop](https://usefathom.com/ref/ZKHYWX) (affiliate link) where respecting the *privacy* of one's visitors is concerned.
 - **[O say can you CI/CD?](/posts/2020/06/o-say-can-you-ci-cd)**---Provided ways for [Netlify](https://netlify.com) users (at that time, I was one of ’em) to get around the 300-minute monthly build limit on that web host's free tier.